north-road/slyr/docs/src/user_guide/limitations.md

 - In this example, content exists only in the yellow folders.
 No content is illustrated as a white folder.
 ![Arcmap Style Manager](../images/style_arcmap.png)

+## Converting Geodatabases to Geopackages

+SLYR will convert field domains but will not convert subtypes.
+If the domain is under a subtype, it cannot be converted.

 ## Graduated renderer

 SLYR cannot translate a QGIS "graduated renderer" to any comparable result in